College of Education Records on Home Economics Education

 1. Supervising Student Teachers Conference, 1950-1981 (1 cubic foot).
 The series documents the Supervising Student Teachers in Home Economics Conference held annually at Purdue University.
 The records include conference programs and proceedings, participant materials, and documentation of conference planning.
 The proceedings and programs include transcriptions of keynote presentations and are reflective of the development of home economics education in the twentieth century.
 Of particular note in the series is a keynote by Helen Schleman titled “The Educational Needs of Women” and addressed the recently published Feminine Mystique and the newly appointed Council on the Status of Women by President Kennedy.
 Materials in the series are primarily arranged chronologically by type.
 One notable exception to this is the grouping of folders on conference planning.
 In an effort to maintain original order of materials, the materials in these folders have been left in the multi-year groupings in which they were found.
 It appears as though previous year materials were used in the planning of current years.
 2. Student Teacher Evaluation, 1931-1971 (1 cubic foot).
 The series documents the evaluation and placement of home economics student teachers.
 The records are primarily comprised of evaluation forms and correspondence.
 The materials are useful in identifying the changing pedagogy of home economics education and the indicators by which prospective women educators were evaluated.
 It is interesting to note the frequency with which appearance and personality were used as an indicator for efficacy of teaching.
 Materials in the series are arranged chronologically by type.

-transfer from the College of Educatopm Department of Curriculum Instruction, via Kim Deardorff (secretary) and Carol Werhan (clinical assistant)
+Transfer from the College of Educatoin Department of Curriculum Instruction, via Kim Deardorff (secretary) and Carol Werhan (clinical assistant)on August 07, 2016.

 Whenever possible, original order of the materials has been retained as has the original labeling of folders.
 All materials have been placed in archival housing.
 Metal clips have been removed for preservation purposes.